GerHobbelt/pthread-win32/docs/README.NONPORTABLE.md

 such that client code can return consistent results from operations done on the result.
 If the additional bits are a pointer to an associate structure then this function would ensure that the memory used to store that associate structure does not leak.
-After normalization the following compare would be valid and repeatable:
+With normalization the following compare would be valid and repeatable:

 memcmp(pthread_normalize(&t1),pthread_normalize(&t2),sizeof(pthread_t))